 Why You Should Use: Benefit off of the natural elements around your home for the ultimate coexistence between home and environment.
-Rainwater retention systems, green roofs, and native/pollinator friendly plants will take your home’s green elements to the next level.
+Rainwater retention systems, green roofs, and native/pollinator-friendly plants will take your home’s green elements to the next level.

 Energy Production Systems

-Why You Should Use: Photovoltaic solar energy and small scale wind energy systems are becoming more and more prominent in homes and should definitely be considered for your next home build.
+Why You Should Use: Photovoltaic solar energy and small scale wind energy systems are becoming more and more prominent in homes and should be considered for your next home build.

 The Next Sustainable Feature that Sustainable 9 Will Tackle?

-In this industry, there is so much growth in technology that we are constantly learning about new techniques to perfect our homes.
+In this industry, there is so much growth in technology that we are continuously learning about new techniques to perfect our homes.
 One of the techs that Paul is looking forward to branching out into more are sustainable water systems.

-“We have become increasingly interested in novel potable and grey water systems and see this area as one of the major frontiers remaining in providing a fully sustainable system,” says Paul, “Having the ability to capture, store, and filter rainwater for home use for instance is a very old concept that is getting a lot of attention again today as more and more of our major cities continue to drain aquifers far faster than they can replenish themselves.”
+“We have become increasingly interested in novel potable and grey water systems and see this area as one of the major frontiers remaining in providing a fully sustainable system,” says Paul, “Having the ability to capture, store, and filter rainwater for home use, for instance, is a very old concept that is getting a lot of attention again today as more and more of our major cities continue to drain aquifers far faster than they can replenish themselves.”